TRV FEATURED STORIES

 Reason 4: Man’s moral evolution-two steps forward, one step back

-In the introduction to her most recent book, Moral Clarity, Susan Neiman paraphrases Immanuel Kant – “Truth tells us how the world is; Morality tells us how the world ought to be.”
-It is the ability of men to ...
+In the introduction to her most recent book, Moral Clarity, Susan Neiman paraphrases Immanuel Kant – “Truth tells us how the world is; Morality ...

 Read Full Story